DavidKk/vercel-2fa/docs/ENVIRONMENT_VARIABLES.md

   - No manual intervention required
   - Graceful transition with overlap period for active sessions
 - **Example**: `ENABLE_KEY_ROTATION=1`
-- **Note**: If enabled but Vercel KV is not configured, the service will fall back to environment variable keys
+- **Note**: If enabled but Upstash Redis is not configured, the service will fall back to environment variable keys

 ### KEY_ROTATION_TTL_SECONDS